rwxrob/zet/20211005225329/README.md

 # Open Credential Merit System (OCMS) for Learning

+> WARNING: This document is now maintained at https://github.com/rwxrob/ocms/about as of Sunday, October 2, 2022, 10:18:29AM EDT.
+Eventually, that will be a copy of whatever is at https://ocms.cc when that is up.

 > Don't dictate, facilitate.
 (OCMS Motto)

 OCMS (pronounced "Occam's") is a learning system focused on cutting away